keptn/keptn.github.io/content/docs/install/troubleshooting/index.md

 You can analyze the pods that are failing with general Kubernetes diagnostics, especially viewing the log files.
+Common problems are:

-A common problem is that the Persistent Volume Claims (PVCs) do not have enough storage capacity.
+* Persistent Volume Claims (PVCs) do not have enough storage capacity.
   If your PVC is not configured correctly or is not large enough, nodes running services that need storage (such as `mongodb` and the `configuration-service`) cannot launch because they do not have access to storage.
-Most Kubernetes clusters need at least 20GB storage and may need more depending on the projects and services you are running.
+  Most Kubernetes clusters need at least 20GB to 30GB of storage and may need more depending on the projects and services you are running.
+* Inadequate CPUs and/or memory.
+  This can lead to timeouts during startup.

 ### Docker resources